 A personal data breach means your organization is unable to ensure compliance with the GDPR and principles relating to the processing of personal data (Article 5).

-Differentiating security incident from a personal data breach will help you decide whether you are obligated to report a specific incident to the supervisory authority or not.
+Differentiating security incidents from personal data breaches will help you decide whether you are obligated to report a specific incident to the supervisory authority or not.

 You are only obligated to report a breach concerning personal information and only in certain situations.